AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ### Release Production

-* Represents the live environment with the latest Adobe Pass release build available to all end users.
+* Represents the live environment with the latest Adobe Pass release build generally available to all end users.
-* Maintains stability in code and configuration,reflecting any configuration changes in the end user's application promptly.
+* Maintains stability in code and configuration and immediately reflects configuration changes in the end user's application.

 ## Switch environments {#switch-environments}

-To switch between Adobe Pass TVE Dashboard environments:
+Follow the steps to switch between Adobe Pass TVE Dashboard environments.

-1. Log in with your authorized programmer credentials.
+1. Log in with your programmer credentials.
-1. Select an option from the **Environment** dropdown menu at the top of the left panel.
+1. Select the required staging or production environment from the **Environment** dropdown menu at the top of the left panel.
-1. Choose the desired environment from the dropdown menu.

    ![TVE Dashboard environments dropdown](assets/tve-dashboard-env.png)